 The construction of a numerical grid is quite difficult because of the complex structure mainly of the riffle box.
-First of all the 64 channels inclined against each other (see detail of the grid in Figure 9) are a serious problem especially for a structured grid that consists of hexahedrons (see detail of the grid in Figure 10).
+First of all the 64 channels inclined against each other (see detail of the grid in Figure 9(a) are a serious problem especially for a structured grid that consists of hexahedrons (see detail of the grid in Figure 9 (a)).
 So the grid in this region has to split alternating into different branches that pass either a left inclined or a right inclined channel.
 To realize this, a thin layer between the sets of left and right inclined channels is not belonging to the gridded area and form a thin wall of finite thickness.
-After the passing of the channels the grid unites again and must map to the guiding vanes that lead alternating to the left and the right leg of the bifurcator and form a triangular structure (see detail of the grid in Figure 11), which is also difficult to grid with hexahedrons.
+After the passing of the channels the grid unites again and must map to the guiding vanes that lead alternating to the left and the right leg of the bifurcator and forms a triangular structure (see detail of the grid in Figure 9 (b)), which is also difficult to grid with hexahedrons.
 In this case the triangle is divided into 3 quadrangles.
-The shape of these quadrangles is determined by the guiding vanes sitting on the triangles that lead either to the right as seen in Figure 11 or (alternating) to the left.
+The shape of these quadrangles is determined by the guiding vanes sitting on the triangles that lead either to the right as seen in Figure 9 (b) or (alternating) to the left.
 The position of the guiding vanes marks the block boundaries in the interior of the triangle that cause another difficulty.
 Since the grid is structured, the subdivisions on the longer (outside of the triangle) edge are to find on the opposite edge.
 That means a considerable contraction of the grid within these blocks and simultaneously so-called bad angles that are a general problem in the complex bifurcator geometry.

 The result of the grid generation process are grids with about 2 millions of cells depending on the concrete case of application.
+The examples differ for instance from the form of the incoming flow region.
+So the inlet channel geometries had been varied for different real installation conditions of the bifurcator (straight or bended inlet; varying inlet channel length).